Liku-id/black-hole/README.md

 We keep all dependencies updated to their latest stable versions.
 Each time we release an updated version you will be notified via the email you used to initially download the template.
 </p>
 <p>
-To discover all the features that this free React admin template has to offer, we suggest visiting the live preview we’ve set up.
+To discover all the features that this free React admin template has to offer, we suggest visiting the live preview we've set up.
 </p>
 <p>There is also a free Javascript version available, if that is what you prefer working with.</p>